 Increased supply chain pressures.
 Driver shortages.
 Record oil prices.
 The pandemic recovery has put truck drivers at the center of never-before-seen problems.
 Truck driver’s continued commitment to their vocation is fundamentally what keeps our supply chain working.

 With this added pressure though, there’s an industry-wide push to focus on truck drivers’ mental health.
-Here are the three most important things truck drivers can do to improve their mental health and feel good while they’re on the road.
+Here are the three most important mental health tips to improve their mental health and feel good while they’re on the road.

 1. Get Between 7 and 9 Hours of Sleep.